Kantega-AI-team/AI/docs/databricks_git_workflow.md

 ### Create new notebook on Databricks

 To create a new notebook in Databricks, checkout your newly created branch under repos, and work from there.

-Push your changes regularly with good commit messages.
+Keep in mind that the branch is not automatically pushed to remote.
+To push your code, click the repository button, which will prompt all stagedchanes.
+Enter good commit message, before pressing 'commit/push'.

 ## Switching between environments